Postdoctoral Positions in Erlangen-Nuernberg

 5. List of publications.

-6. In addition we ask for three letters of recommendation, which should also be uploaded by the referees before the deadline via the application form at https://www.umfrageonline.com/s/0946d66.
+6. In addition we ask for three letters of recommendation, which should also be uploaded by the referees before the deadline via the application form at https://www.umfrageonline.com/s/2a89d29.
+Referees are kindly asked to use the last name of the applicant as the filename.
 Recommendation letters sent by email will not be accepted.
-Referees are kindly asked to use the following format for their message text: Recommendation letter for FIRSTNAME AND LASTNAME OF THE APPLICANT.

-Applications will be reviewed starting November 30th, 2018 but later applications will be considered until the position is filled.
+Applications will be reviewed starting December 1st, 2021 (deadline) but later applications will be considered until the position is filled.
 The starting date of the position is normally Oct.
-1st 2019 but there is some flexibility.
+1st 2022 but there is some flexibility.
 For further information about the Department of Physics and the Institute please visit: https://www.physik.nat.fau.de/ and https://www.gravity.physik.fau.de.
-For further information about the position please send an inquiry to firstname.lastname@example.org.
+For further information about the position please send an inquiry to email@example.com.